sony/nnabla-nas/README.md

                         Path monitoring logs saved.
 ```

-You can start architecture search using `DartsSearcher` by the command below
+You can start the architecture search using `DartsSearcher` by the command below

 ```bash
 # search DARTS